 from their repository, edited one slightly, and ran

--f to create the configuration in my kubernetes cluster.
+kubectl create -f to create the configuration in my kubernetes cluster.

 Once I’d done so, things got almost magically simple.
 I created a certificate object describing the certificate I wanted, waited a few seconds for the certificate manager to notice it and negotiate with the letsencrypt ACME server, and then I had a valid TLS certificate available as a Kubernetes secret: